 One example that crosses the two areas, the Collective (group) and the Collective (society), is the values of the European Union: human dignity, freedom, equality, rule of law, human rights and democracy.
 The last three are values shared with the Council of Europe.
 These values are meant to guide the work of each institution and what they aim to achieve.
 However, they are not only the values of European institutions, but are shared values of societies in Europe and arguably universal values as well.
 Even having these common values between countries, each country will also have its own values and each citizen their own individual values.
-European values as an ethical compass.
+European values connect people and countries with common goals.
+When decisions need to be made, they use those values as an ethical compass.